willhooi/inventory-tracker-backend/README.md

 - **SLF4J + Logback**: Structured logging for development and debugging

 ---
+## ⚒️ DevOps

+- Start PostgreSQL in local machine:
+    ```sudo service postgresql start```
+- Make changes to **develop** branch to run build & test jobs
+- Make changes to **release** branch to run build, test, docker_build, scan, docker_push and deploy jobs.
+- Check running jobs in CircleCI
+- If green build, use Postman to check endpoints

-This project is a group collaboration (together with Zarni, Ernest & Andy) for the SCTP Software Engineering (Module 3 Java backend framework & API.)
+This project is a group collaboration (together with Zarni, Ernest & Andy) for the SCTP Software Engineering (Module 3 Java backend framework & API & Module 4 DevOps.)